UW Genome Sciences

 UW Medicine values professionalism among its faculty, staff, trainees and students in carrying out UW Medicine’s mission of improving the health of the public through teaching, research and patient care.
 Professionalism includes demonstrating excellence, integrity, respect, compassion, accountability, and a commitment to altruism in all your work interactions and responsibilities.
 You are expected to conduct yourself in a professional manner in interactions with patients, members of the public and the University community, and each other.
 A copy of the UW Medicine Policy on Professional Conduct can be found at:

-Summary of Benefits for Senior Fellows:
+Summary of Benefits for Postdoctoral Scholars:

 Eligibility